EPA Mold Information

 Some mold can grow on paper, wood, food, carpet, and insulation.
 If moisture accumulates enough inside your home or on building materials, it’s only a matter of time before mold growth begins.

 While it is impossible to fully remove all mold and mold spores from an indoor environment, you can control it by limiting the amount of moisture indoors.
+Our expert mold remediation and crawl space repair team in Raleigh can assist with moisture removal.

 The Effect of Damp Buildings on Your Health